Skip to content

 your couch.

-Speech Pathology and Occupational Therapy by video — Australia wide.
-Senior clinicians, same standards as in-clinic, half the travel time.
+Speech Pathology and Occupational Therapy by video, Australia wide.
+Experienced clinicians, same standards as in-clinic, half the travel time.
 NDIS, DVA, Medicare and private all welcome.
 We'll tell you up front whether telehealth's the right fit for your goal.

 All AU